Grants

 Grant Deadlines

-Please be advised that as of September 2021 we are using a new grant management system.
+As of September 2021 we are using a new grant management system.
 All organizations, including those who received Georgia Humanities grants before the implementation of the new system, will need to register to apply in future grant cycles.

 Grant Questions and Reporting